AryanRaghuvanshi09/superstoresample/README.md

 GROUP BY product_name
 ORDER BY total_profit DESC
 LIMIT 5;
-4. Visualize Data in QuickSight
+Step 4: Visualize Data in QuickSight
 Navigate to the AWS QuickSight Console.
-Connect QuickSight to Athena:
-Create a dataset from your Athena table.
+Connect QuickSight to Athena and create a dataset from your Athena table.
-Build dashboards:
-Add visualizations such as bar charts, line graphs, and heatmaps.
+Build dashboards with visualizations like bar charts, line graphs, and heatmaps.
-Explore metrics like total sales, category performance, and regional trends.
 Sample Queries
-Sales by Region
+Sales by Region:

 SELECT region, SUM(sales) AS total_sales
 FROM superstore_table
 GROUP BY region;
-Top 10 Customers by Sales
+Top 10 Customers by Sales:

 SELECT customer_name, SUM(sales) AS total_sales
 FROM superstore_table
 GROUP BY customer_name
 ORDER BY total_sales DESC
 LIMIT 10;
-Monthly Sales Trend
+Monthly Sales Trend:

 SELECT EXTRACT(YEAR FROM order_date) AS year,
        EXTRACT(MONTH FROM order_date) AS month,